solana-foundation/solana-improvement-documents/proposals/0049-syscall-get-remaining-compute-units.md

 Add a syscall `sol_remaining_compute_units() -> u64` that returns the remaining compute budget for the current transaction.

+The syscall must cost no more than the syscall base cost of 100 CU.

 The PR is at https://github.com/solana-labs/solana/pull/31640.

 ## Impact